-ACCOUNTABILITY PRIORITY INITIATIVES EXPECTED OUTCOMES PERFORMANCE MEASURES Develop Financial Accountability Reporting Framework to ensure timely reporting to external stakeholders Gap analysis of accountability reporting with a framework and assigned responsibilities Completed gap analysis with identified deficiencies and corresponding recommendations by January 2020 Central repository for all external accountability reports and a bring forward system Central repository and bring forward system established by February 2020 Accountability Reporting Framework Accountability Reporting Framework implemented by April 2020 Enhance budget and financial internal reporting to improve stewardship over resources Accurate and timely quarterly financial results and forecasts Accurate quarterly results and forecasts submitted to the Executive Committee, Board of Governors, and Finance and Audit Committee by February 2020 Mandatory training for all Budget Managers All Budget Managers have received mandatory training by January 2020 Streamlined budget and forecast process with adequate time for completion Able to complete budget within three months and forecasts within one month after end of quarter by March 2020 12.
-Achieve the highest standard of health and safety excellence resulting in zero harm to the College Community Certificate of Recognition (COR) Achieved Certificate of Recognition with a minimum score of 80% by June 2021 , Completed internal health and safety audit First internal health and safety audit completed by October 2019, second internal audit completed by June 2020, and resulting work plans implemented by June 2021 Implementation plan for the Psychological health and safety standard Implementation plan for the psychological health and safety standard drafted by June 2022
+- Completed gap analysis with identified deficiencies and corresponding recommendations by January 2020 - Central repository and bring forward system established by February 2020 - Accountability Reporting Framework implemented by April 2020 - Accurate quarterly results and forecasts submitted to the Executive Committee, Board of Governors, and Finance and Audit Committee by February 2020 - All Budget Managers have received mandatory training by January 2020 - Able to complete budget within three months and forecasts within one month after end of quarter by March 2020 - Achieved Certificate of Recognition with a minimum score of 80% by June 2021 - First internal health and safety audit completed by October 2019, second internal audit completed by June 2020, and resulting work plans implemented by June 2021 - Implementation plan for the psychological health and safety standard drafted by June 2022

 PRIORITY INITIATIVES EXPECTED OUTCOMES PERFORMANCE MEASURES 12.
 Achieve the highest standard of health and safety excellence resulting in zero harm to the College Community Updated Campus Sexual Violence Response Plan, including policies, education initiatives, and an improved reporting structure Benchmarks for direct and indirect sexual violence education initiatives established by June 2020 with a review of initiatives by June 2021 Reporting page on Keyano website completed by June 2020 13.
-Increase trust and build credibility to enhance Keyano's reputation Brand Awareness Campaign Marketing/advertising campaign developed and launched by June 2019 Benchmarks for web traffic established by June 2020 with improvements by June 2021 Benchmarks for social media presence2020 with improvements by June 2021 Increased community engagement Cross-functional Team on Community Relations established with the first quarterly meeting held in September 2019 Benchmarks for community engagement established by June 2020 with improvements by June 2021 Develop and implement Supplier Performance Management System to enhance collaboration and Supplier Performance Management System Needs analysis for Supplier Performance Management system completed by June 2020 performance with contractors and vendors Supplier Performance Management system developed by June 2021 and implemented by June 2022
+Increase trust and build credibility to enhance Keyano's reputation Brand Awareness Campaign Marketing/advertising campaign developed and launched by June 2019 Benchmarks for web traffic established by June 2020 with improvements by June 2021 Benchmarks for social media presence 2020 with improvements by June 2021 Increased community engagement Cross-functional Team on Community Relations established with the first quarterly meeting held in September 2019 Benchmarks for community engagement established by June 2020 with improvements by June 2021 14.
+Develop and implement Supplier Performance Management System to enhance collaboration and performance with contractors and vendors Supplier Performance Management System Needs analysis for Supplier Performance Management system completed by June 2020 Supplier Performance Management system developed by June 2021 and implemented by June 2022